Baryon Asymmetry from Electroweak-Symmetric Domain Walls: Singlet-Extended SM

 We now present the results of our computation of the baryon asymmetry in the singlet-extended Standard Model of Ref.~\cite{Azzola:2024pzq}.
 We use a single-top quark model discussed in the previous section.
 The results are shown in Fig.~\ref{fig: SSMB} as a function of the singlet mass and the temperature at which the domain-wall evolution occurs; these parameters are randomly scanned.
 Blue points correspond to parameter choices that yield a baryon-to-entropy ratio $\eta_B \geq 10^{-10}$.
-Throughout this analysis we fix the wall velocity to $v_{\mathrm{w}}=0.5$ and the CP-violating phase variation to $\Delta\theta=1$.